 If the engine runs okay without the fuel cap, but eventually shuts off or begins to run sluggish with the fuel cap in place, you may have a plugged fuel cap.

 FIX: You can attempt to clean your fuel cap to unclog the vent.
-If this doesn’t work, purchase a new Simplicity fuel cap.
+If this doesn’t work, purchase a new fuel cap.

 It’s important to take care of your fuel system to minimize clogging and damage to your fuel components and engine.
 To protect your fuel system, you must start out using the right kind of gas.